Martin ERASMUS

 Please help us find Martin.
 He was last seen at Kingswood Tafe at 6:30pm, Wednesday 19th November 2008.

 He may have been on his way to Kingswood Railway Station.
 If you have seen Martin or know anything that may help us find him.
-Please call either of the numbers shown: 0422755674. or 0410572054.

 If you read this Marty, we don't need to know your personal business, we just need to know that you're okay!
 We all love and miss you - lots of people are worried.